-There are so many topping options for sourdough crepes.
+There are so many topping options for sourdough crepes and you can have your choice of fillings.
 Similar to pancakes and waffles, choose your favorite!

-- Plain-Or with a little butter.
+- Plain-Or with a little homemade cold butter.
 These are delicious all on their own!

 - Quick berry sauce

 - Homemade whipped cream-Very easy to whip up!
 Just pour a cup or so of heavy cream in a stand mixer fitted with the whisk attachment.
 Add a little drizzle of pure maple syrup and an even smaller drizzle of vanilla.
 Whip on high speed for a few minutes and that’s it!
-A spoonful of the along with some fruit or berry sauce is extra delicious.
+A spoonful of this along with your favorite toppings are extra delicious sweet fillings.

-- Cinnamon sugar-Buttered and sprinkled with a few dashes of cinnamon sugar is another tasty option!
+- Cinnamon sugar-Buttered and sprinkled with a few dashes of cinnamon sugar is another tasty option for sweet crepes!

-- Sausage and eggs-Crepes don’t just have to be enjoyed sweet, you can make them savory too!
-Use as a base and top with eggs and your favorite breakfast meat (ground sauce, bacon, or chopped ham) to make a heartier meal.
+- Sausage and eggs-Crepes don’t just have to be enjoyed sweet, you can make savory crepes too!
+Use as a base and top with eggs and your favorite savory fillings including cheese and breakfast meat (ground sauce, bacon, or chopped ham) to make a heartier meal.